Visitor Use Management in Wilderness

 Monitoring

-This is the third in a series of three courses in the Visitor Use Managementt course of study and contains four modules that introduce the process for monitoring campsites, trail impacts, and visitor use.
+This course contains four modules that introduce the process for monitoring campsites, trail impacts, and visitor use.
 An optional section on monitoring visitor encounters is also included.

 Registration